SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_I-DOCSIS/I-DOCSIS_deployment.md

 1. Configure the back-end elements:

-   1. Add the DMA ID/Element ID of the current back-end element to its *BackEnd Registration* table.
+   1. Add the DMA ID/Element ID of each back-end element to the *Backend Registration* table of that element.

    1. Configure the directory settings: